rebekahtolli/Grocery-Delivery-System/1_code/README1.txt

 Developer: Rebekah Tolliver

 Description:
-This project is a web-based grocery delivery system built using HTML, CSS, and JavaScript.
+This project is a web-based grocery delivery system created by using HTML, CSS, and JavaScript.

 Features:
 - Browse grocery products